It's hard to believe that a successful

 only car-talk host on commercial radio named to the list for

-Age, BE Radio & AutoInc.; produces a quarterly e-newsletter of
+Radio, Tire Business & AutoInc.; produces a quarterly

-automotive advice, trends, tips & technology; & authors a weekly
+e-newsletter of automotive advice, trends, tips & technology; &

-newspaper article.
-The eyes & ears of automotive enthusiasts, he
+has authored a weekly newspaper article.
+The eyes & ears of

-has broadcast “Bobby Likis Car Clinic” live from Daytona,
+automotive enthusiasts, he has broadcast “Bobby Likis Car

-Charlotte & Saratoga race tracks; Consumer Electronics Show;
+& Saratoga race tracks; Consumer Electronics Show; Concours

 SPECIFIC SUBJECTS OR ISSUES THE EXPERT CAN KNOWLEDGEABLY

-President, CEO, and Chief Cheerleader of Car Clinic which has 2
+President, CEO, and Chief Cheerleader of Car Clinic Network.

 BOOKS OR SIGNFICANT ARTICLES PUBLISHED: